“By the mystic regulation

 March 7 to 30, 2003

-Our production of The Grand Duke was dedicated to the memory of long-time company members Roger Evans and Jim Streich.
+Our production of The Grand Duke was dedicated to the memory of long-time company members, bass Roger Evans, and horn and percussion player Jim Streich.

 |Stage Director:||Randy Winkler|